xueh2/QPerf/README.md

-# QPerf: Automatic In-line Quantitative Myocardial Perfusion Mapping
+# QPerf: Collected development for Automatic In-line Quantitative Myocardial Perfusion Mapping

 Quantitative perfusion (QPerf) is an emerging technique to directly measure blood supply to the myocardial muscle.
 It is demonstrating potential to be a valid clinical tool for ischemia and many non-ischemic cardiac disease.

+This repo collects tools we developed for QPerf.

 ## Perfusion Flow mapping